 So, the standard and the most common uke tuning is gCEA.
 Note, that the top G string is actually higher than the C string below it.
 This is known as re-entrant tuning, or also “High G on top.” or just High G tuning.
 It’s also known as GCEA ukulele tuning and Standard C tuning.
 Many players who came to the ukulele from the guitar prefer Low G tuning, however.

 Low G Tuning

-For fuller and deeper sound of your ukulele.
-In Low G tuning, all of the strings stay tuned the same except the top g-string is tuned down an octave.
+Low G tuning – for fuller and deeper sound of your ukulele.
+Low G is the same as the Standard G-C-E-A, tuning except the G-string which is tuned an octave down.
 However, if you want to tune your ukulele to low G tuning, you need a special low G string set for your ukulele.

 The standard tuning of the baritone ukulele is non-reentrant.
 It has the tuning of D3-G3-B3-E4.
 Baritone ukulele is, in fact, tuned the same as the four highest guitar strings.
 The result is a nice and deep sound.
 The problem, however, is that the sound is not going to be as crisp and as bright as some of the other ukulele tunings.
 The baritone can be alternatively re-entrant tuned to G-C-E-A.